mattbrock/k8s-minikube-eks/README.md

         instanceType: t3.large
         desiredCapacity: 2

 This defines the name and the desired Kubernetes version, and creates a Node Group consisting of two Nodes.
 The Nodes are EC2 instances of type t3.large.

-If you're not using the eu-west-2 region, then change it accordingly.
+If you're not using the eu-west-2 region, change it accordingly.

+eksctl handles everything else automatically, including creation of VPC with subnets and routes, Security Groups, IAM permissions, etc. These details can be specified within the eksctl config file if desired.

 Create the EKS cluster using the eksctl config file: